GRamasike/Mini-Project-One-Property24-Data-Engineering/README.md

-# 📌 Property 24 SQL Mini Project <br> Task Overview Data Engineering
+# 📌 Property 24 SQL Mini Project <br> Task Overview

 # 🏘️ Project Background
 This project focuses on exploring and analysing a large residential property dataset using SQL.
 The dataset simulates a real estate platform similar to Property24, containing approximately 100,000 property records across all nine provinces of South Africa.<br